20 Different Types of Metals

 Cu is a transition metal with the number 29 on the periodic table.
 It has an atomic weight of 63.55 AMU and 29 neutrons (atomic mass units).
 It’s a ductile, malleable reddish-gold metal that’s also a good heat and electricity conductor.
 Copper was the first metal that humans dealt with, and it is still one of the most common metals today.

 **Applications:** Copper is common in wires, heat sinks, electromagnets, and electric motors.
 It is also used in structural parts and pipes.
-Copper is better than other metals in this regard.
-Its air oxidation helps protect it from further corrosion.
+Copper excels in these applications due to its atmospheric oxidation process, which forms a protective patina that prevents deep-seated corrosion.

 Brass

 Brass is a non-ferrous red metal made from copper and zinc alloys.
-The mix of copper and zinc changes its properties, giving it different mechanical and electrical traits.
-Brass is a substitutional alloy.
-This means its atoms can replace each other in the same crystal structure.
+Varying the copper-to-zinc ratio alters the material’s properties, tailoring its mechanical and electrical characteristics.
+As a substitutional alloy, the atoms of both constituent elements can occupy the same crystal lattice site.

 Applications: Brass casts well and is strong and attractive.
 It also has antibacterial properties due to its high copper content.
 Brass is a popular material for musical instruments, decorative trim, fasteners, bullet casings, and more.